 Most phones are water resistant these days

 If you're shopping on a tighter budget, don't worry — there are still some options worth considering with at least moderate water resistance.
 The Moto G7 may not be IP68-certified; it has a "water repellent P2i nano-coating" that protects it from like splashes.
-Even the Moto E5 Play is splash-resistant; while phones within this price range are less likely to have ingress protection, there are certainly options out there.

 Credits — The team that worked on this guide